Skip To Main Content

 DEVELOPING LIFELONG LEARNERS FROM THE START

-In these foundational early years, our project-based model emphasizes creativity, critical thinking, and collaboration in every subject, and provides opportunities for students to explore their passions within the framework of foundational content.
+In these foundational early years, our inquiry-based model emphasizes creativity, critical thinking, and collaboration in every subject, and provides opportunities for students to explore their passions within the framework of foundational content.

-Like the curriculum used in Middle and Upper School, the Lower School curriculum is distinct with a Christian worldview.
-Biblical principles are woven throughout the entire curriculum, with the goal of making the Bible meaningful and relevant in our students' lives.
+Just like curriculum in Middle and Upper School, our Lower School curriculum is distinct with a Christian worldview.
+Biblical principles are woven throughout, with the goal of making the Bible meaningful and relevant in our students' lives.
 We want to help students see their lives through the lens of God's Word.

 INTELLECTUALLY GIFTED (IG) PROGRAM